 A 30 g tube should last her two weeks.
 But if she applies it twice daily (4.8 g/day), the tube will be finished in less than a week (33.6 g/week).

-An adult male applies a cream once daily to both feet and both hands.
+An adult male applies a cream once daily to the dorsal and volar surfaces of both feet and both hands.
 He uses about 3 g per day (2 feet x 2 units PLUS 2 hands x 1 unit, x 0.5 g = 3.0 g).
 This works out as 21 g/week (7 x 3 g).

 A 50 g tube should last him about 2 1/2 weeks.

-A baby has a cream applied twice daily to the entire body, i.e. about 10 g daily.
+A baby has a cream applied twice daily to the entire body, which is about 10 g daily.